Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Hyren felt like he’d been punched in the gut.
 “No!” he choked.
 Starting forward, he drew his sword, with Terra and Isengrim close on his heels.

 Skoll thrust out his paw and an invisible force flung them back.
 Isengrim caught both Terra and Hyren, and the Grundo quickly jumped back to his feet.
 “Pharazon!” he yelled.
 “Hold on—I’m coming!”
-He, Terra, and Isengrim rushed the Draik, but were thrown back again.
+He, Terra, and Isengrim rushed the Draik, but were thrown back by another spell.

 Skoll grinned wickedly and said, “I lied.”

 Blynn sent a shot flying toward the strings of glowing goop, but Skoll’s energy shield deflected it before it even activated.
-Celice furrowed her brow and held out her own sparking hands, but gasped and stumbled back, her own magic overpowered.
+Celice furrowed her brow and held out her own sparking hands—and gasped and stumbled back, her own magic overpowered.

 Pharazon let out one last cry of dismay, scrabbling wildly at the edge of the pit, and then he was gone.

 “Pharazon!”
-Terra yelled, pushing off to sprint toward the hole, with Isengrim and Hyren close behind.
+Terra yelled, scrambling toward the hole, with Isengrim and Hyren close behind.

 A tremor rocked the room, causing dust to sift from the walls and throwing them off their feet.
 “What was that?!”
 Hyren asked Skoll as the Grundo picked himself up.
 The Werelupe simply continued to smile maliciously down at the hole.